Our Impact and Research Collaboration - PanKind Australia

 Research is the key to finding better treatments and increasing survival for people with pancreatic cancer.
 Learn more about our national strategy to improve survival from pancreatic cancer, here.

-Since 2008 we have invested over $8 million into pancreatic cancer research across some of Australia's top research institutions.
+Since 2008 we have invested $12.7 million into 59 cutting-edge research projects at some of Australia's top research institutions.
 Learn more about the research we fund, here.

 We fund research grants that aim to better understand and treat pancreatic cancer.
 Learn more about how to apply for funding, here.